airwick989/IBM-Fault-Localization-Work/README.md

 	- Cluster mappings:
 		- Cluster 0 = Type 2 Contention
 		- Cluster 1 = Type 1 Contention
 		- Cluster 2 = Minimal or No Contention
+- **NOTE:** If the CSV files contain more than one entry (such as multiple samples of runtime data), only the first row will be used to determine the lock contention type.